PMP Blog

 Protect Your Patients and Your Practice: How to Comply with the Texas PMP Mandate

-Document PMP review.
+Document Texas PMP Review

-Explore opportunities to learn more about the Texas PMP and earn Continuing Medical Education credit at txpmp.org
+Explore opportunities to learn more about the Texas PMP and earn continuing medical education credit at txpmp.org.

 Comply_mandate_dr